Re-Dei/blockchain-lab/lab-1/README.md

-# Blockchain Lab - Secure Messaging with AES and RSA
+# Blockchain Lab - Secure Messaging with AES

-This project demonstrates secure messaging using AES and RSA encryption algorithms.
+This project demonstrates secure messaging using AES algorithm.
 The application consists of a frontend built with React and a backend built with Flask and Flask-SocketIO.

 ## Features

 - **AES Encryption**: Messages are encrypted using AES before being sent and decrypted upon receipt.
-- **RSA Key Exchange**: RSA keys are used to securely exchange the AES key between the client and the server.
 - **Real-time Communication**: Real-time messaging is implemented using Socket.IO.

 ## Setup